M.S. in Nursing (MSN)

 - Sit, stand, move within classrooms, labs, acute nursing units, operating rooms, emergency rooms, community settings, and long-term care facilities for as long as required.

-Due dates for clinical requirements will be communicated to the students via classroom announcements and e-mail messages from either the Clinical Placement Specialist or the Program Chair.
+Due dates for clinical requirements will be communicated to the students via classroom announcements and e-mail messages from either the Nursing Clinical Placement Specialist or the Program Chair.
 Students who have not met all requirements will not be permitted in the clinical area and may jeopardize their clinical placement.
 Students who miss two or more clinical days are at risk for clinical failure.

 Doctor of Nursing Practice